Flowchart showing AI agents connecting to inventory data through an MCP server with Shopify and Amazon on the right

 Connect Your AI Agent to Inventory (MCP Guide)

-Key takeaway: MCP (Model Context Protocol) servers give AI agents read access to live inventory data without sharing raw API credentials.
+Key takeaway: MCP (Model Context Protocol) servers give AI agents structured access to live inventory data without sharing raw channel credentials.
 Agents can surface stockout risks, draft purchase orders, and answer inventory queries in seconds versus 20-minute manual checks.

 Then I connected an AI agent to our inventory data and asked it: "Which SKUs will stock out in the next 14 days, and what should I order?"
 It answered in four seconds.
 With quantities.
 Accounting for lead times, MOQs, and the fact that my main supplier takes an extra week in March.